lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Switch Statements**

-One level of indentation is used inside a `switch`'s parentheses and for `case` implementations.
+Use one level of indentation inside a `switch`'s parentheses and for `case` implementations.

-All statements inside the cases of a `switch` statement start on separate lines.
+Start all statements inside the cases of a `switch` statement on separate lines.

 **Do**: